image

 Contact us

-If you are in need of emergency emotional assistance, call the National Suicide Prevention Lifeline at 1-800-273-8255 or use Lifeline Chat for 24/7 free and confidential support.
+If you are in need of emergency emotional assistance, call or text the 988 Suicide and Crisis Lifeline at 988 or use Lifeline Chat for 24/7 free and confidential support.
 Click here for additional resources.

 How do you know if you have a disability?